Honey Bee Swarm Collection in Clallam county

 Information on the characteristics of common wasps and bees.

+The basics: Bees are fuzzy; help humans by pollinating our plants; gentle in nature and rarely sting; legs are usually hidden when flying.
 Wasps have little to no hair; help humans by eating other insects; eat human food that is laying around; aggressive and ready to sting; legs hang down when flying